 MS Education (St John Fisher College)

-Playing: God of War, Skyrim, Zelda Breath of the Wild, Fallout 4, Destiny 2
+Playing: Assassin's Creed Odyssey, CIV6, God of War, Skyrim, Zelda, Hollow Knight, Fallout 4, Destiny 2, Shovel Knight

 In Norse Mythology, Gaiman stays true to the myths in envisioning the major Norse pantheon: Odin, the highest of the high, wise, daring, and cunning; Thor, Odin’s son, incredibly strong yet not the wisest of gods; and Loki―son of a giant―blood brother to Odin and a trickster and unsurpassable manipulator.
 Gaiman fashions these primeval stories into a novelistic arc that begins with the genesis of the legendary nine worlds and delves into the exploits of deities, dwarfs, and giants.
 The work culminates in Ragnarok, the twilight of the gods and rebirth of a new time and people.
 Through Gaiman’s deft and witty prose emerge these gods with their fiercely competitive natures, their susceptibility to being duped and to duping others, and their tendency to let passion ignite their actions, making these long-ago myths breathe pungent life again.